amoscookeh/go-vibes/docs/getting-started/quick-start.md

 Congratulations!
 You've just created an API that:

+1. Uses vibey HTTP methods (VIBE, MANIFEST, ALIGN, RELEASE) instead of boring standard methods
-1. Communicates using emoji status codes instead of boring numbers
+2. Communicates using emoji status codes instead of boring numbers
-2. Logs with emotional expression instead of severity levels
+3. Logs with emotional expression instead of severity levels
-3. Has more personality than 99% of APIs in production today
+4. Has more personality than 99% of APIs in production today

 ## Next Steps